msadgoodboys/DIYproject/README.md

-# DIYproject
+# Craftopia Project
-A website platform for DIY Projects
+This is the student-authored project using Supabase for authentication.